Sageuk: Beginnings

 Film still from The Story of Chun-hyang (1923).

-The first film which can be regarded as a sageuk was The Story of Chun-hyang, directed by Japanese filmmaker Koshu Hayakawa (早川孤舟) in 1923.
+The first film which can be regarded as a sageuk was The Story of Chun-hyang, directed by Japanese filmmaker Koshū Hayakawa (早川孤舟) in 1923.
 The story of Chunhyang is a popular element of Korean folklore, recurring in Korean cinema, as well, having produced more than a dozen adaptations both in films and television series.
 Some cinematic milestones are also related to it, for example, Lee Myeong-woo's Chunhyangcheon (춘향전) in 1935 was the first Korean sound film.
 From 1940, the number of Korean films declined, due to the Japanese colonialist policies forbidding films other than propaganda movies.
 Many filmmakers fled the country, and those remaining had to join the pro-Japanese camp.
 After the second world war ended, filmmakers rather celebrated independence and did not make historical pieces.

 After the Korean war, romanticism was the ruling school of 1950s historical movies in South Korea, often focusing on female characters.
 The roots of this can be traced back to theatres: grand changgeuks, or folk operas, had been popular, so much so, that they began to be adapted to film.
 Since these stories focused on human nature, fate, and feelings, actual historical backgrounds were irrelevant.
 These stories usually preferred the period of the Three Kingdoms of Korea, factual details of which were scarce, thus attention to historical factual accuracy could be avoided.
 In 1956, Wangja Hodonggwa Nangnang gongju (왕자호동과 낙랑공주) adapted the story of Prince Hodong and the Princess of Nakrang, Korea's very own Romeo and Juliet tale.

 The 1950s to the 1980s are considered the heyday of Chungmuro, or the Korean Hollywood, when more than 100 films were produced annually.
 The need for historical films was boosted by the success of such works as Lee Gyu-hwan's Chunhyang adaption (1955), Kim Ki-young's Yangsan Province or Jeon Chang-geun's Gojong hwangjewa uisa An Jung-geun (King Gojong and martyr An Jung-Geun; 1959).